monome/docs/docs/modular/ansible/index.md

 ### Switch patterns from front panel

 KEY 1 and KEY 2 on the front of Ansible can be used to move to the next or previous pattern in the group.
 They do not "loop" around - you cannot go to a previous pattern from pattern 1, or to a next pattern from pattern 16.

+### Highlighting  scales on the key map

+Holding PATTERN SELECT, the right two columns will be illuminated in a 2x8 block.
+These are scale slots - the exact same scales available to Kria and Meadowphysics.
+Pressing one will highlight keys that are within that scale across the Earthsea keymap (it will not change the pitches that each key represent).
+To turn scale highlighting off, press the currently selected scale key again

+You can also createyour own key map.
+It will take the place of the 'default' keymap.
+To choose which keys to highlight in your scale, press and hold the top right key, and then press keys you want highlighted - two different brightness levels can be chosen from by pressing a key another time.
+Custom scale highlighting is confined to an individual *preset*, and will be saved along with that preset data.

 ### Arp Mode